Electricity cost of ceiling fans

 Fact Checked Fact Checked

-The Australian summer can be unforgiving and for those of us without an air conditioner, a ceiling fan is probably the next best thing.
-While ceiling fans might not be as effective at cooling as an air conditioner, it does cost considerably less to use.
-So, how cheap is it to use a ceiling fan?
-Canstar Blue has done the research and crunched the numbers to find the estimated cost of using a fan, for just an hour, as well as all summer long.
+The Australian summer can be unforgiving and for those without air conditioning, a ceiling fan is likely your best option.
+While ceiling fans might not be as effective at cooling as air conditioners, they do use considerably less energy.
+But, just how much electricity do they use, and are ceiling fans expensive to run?
+Canstar Blue has crunched the numbers so you can get to the bottom of ceiling fan running costs.

-According to Canstar Blue data, the average indoor ceiling fan costs around 0.17c to 1.9c per hour to run, or between $1.22 and $13.68 over summer (90 days) if it were used eight hours per day.
-These costs however, will depend on the fan’s speed settings, how frequently it’s used and the usage rate you pay for electricity.
+According to Canstar Blue data, the average indoor ceiling fan costs around 0.2c to 1.9c per hour to run, or between $1.44 and $13.68 over summer (90 days) if it were used eight hours per day.
+These costs, however, will depend on the fan’s speed settings, how frequently it’s used and the usage rate you pay for electricity.
 Like most electrical appliances, a ceiling fan’s power is measured in watts.
 The larger the fan, or the faster it needs to spin, the more watts of electricity it consumes – adding to your energy bill.

 ← Mobile/tablet users, scroll sideways to view full table →

-Fan Speed Power (W) Hourly Running Cost Summer Running Cost (used 8 hrs/day, 90 days per year)*
+Fan Speed Power (W) Hourly Running Cost (c) Summer Running Costs ($)

 ← Mobile/tablet users, scroll sideways to view full table →

-Fan Speed Power (W) Hourly Running Cost Summer Running Cost (used 8 hrs/day, 90 days per year)*
+Fan Speed Power (W) Hourly Running Cost (c) Summer Running Costs ($)

-As you can see from the tables above, just one single fan is not particularly expensive, particularly when used in moderation and operated at low speeds.
+As you can see from the tables above, just one single fan is not particularly expensive, especially when used in moderation and operated at low speeds.
 That said, the costs could add up if you have multiple fans running, or if they are left on when no one is using them.
-Something to keep in mind over the summer months, especially if you are concerned about the cooling costs of using an air conditioner in place of a ceiling fan.
+This is something to keep in mind over the summer months, especially if you are concerned about the cooling costs of using an air conditioner in place of a ceiling fan.

 Compare cheap electricity deals